Fantasy Branding: Changing Volkswagen's 2016 Lineup

 - CC Trend: Starting at $38,800

 - CC GLI: Starting at $40,800

 - CC Hybrid: Starting at $44,565

 - CC VR6: Starting at $60,430 (Performance Package adds 4K to this price so $64,430)

-The Touareg, just like the CC, is marketed as a luxury car.
+The Touareg, just like the CC, is marketed as a luxury vehicle.
 Sadly, Volkswagen isn’t a premium brand in America like it is overseas.
-The Touareg is a bit too expensive for the price as absolutely no one compares it the cars it should be compared to.
+The Touareg is a bit too expensive for the price as absolutely no one compares it to the vehicles it should be compared to.
 Which I find a bit unfair.
 Fixing this, simply make all the Touareg’s cheaper and give it the same Audi interior treatment I mentioned for the CC.
 Also, giving the V6 Lux & V6 Executive trims the 330-336 HP VR6.
-So moving forward with this, the Touaregs main competitor is the Jeep Grand Cherokee.
+So moving forward with this, the Touareg's main competitor is the Jeep Grand Cherokee.
 And while the Jeep has an SRT variant, the Touareg has nothing.
 Let's fix this.

-Placing our new trim level, the GLI, over the former range-topper, the TDI Executive, we have our first performance oriented Touareg since 2008.
+Placing our new trim level, the VR6, over the former range-topper, the TDI Executive, we have our first performance-oriented Touareg since 2008.
 More on that later.
-For now, the GLI comes with the same VR6 out of the CC, making 440 naturally aspirated horses.
-A performance package can be offered to boost the power to 510 HP, just like in the CC.
+For now, the VR6 trim-level comes with the same VR6 out of the CC, making 440 naturally aspirated horses.
+A GT performance package can be offered to boost the power to 510 HP, just like in the CC.
 From there, the next trim level, the R-Line, gets introduced.
 Borrowing an Audi 4.0L Twin-Turbocharged V-8, the R-Line will make 560 HP.